 Pros: YouTube is a fantastic platform for highly creative small businesses that primarily produce visual content.
-The quality and consistency of YouTube videos is key to success, so it’s best if you have a video editor or someone on staff that creates content for YouTube full time.
-Small businesses can often benefit from partnering with a YouTube influencer to advertise their product in the form of product placements to a loyal following that aligns with the brand.
+The quality and consistency of YouTube videos is key to success.
+It’s best if you have a video editor or someone on staff that creates content for YouTube full time.
+Small businesses can benefit from partnering with a YouTube influencer to advertise their product in the form of product placements

 Cons: If you don’t create any video content, don’t bother.

 Pinterest is first and foremost an inspiration platform.
-Pinterest allows users to gather and categorize visual content based on their interests so they can refer to it later.
+The pinning site allows users to gather and categorize visual content based on their interests so they can refer to it later.
 For example, users could have a file (board) for their wedding inspiration, holiday recipes, hot bod goals, true crime obsession, or Comic-Con costume ideas.
+User Stats

 - 200 million monthly users

 - 60% of Pinterest users have children 5 years old or younger

 - 80% of millennials say Pinterest informs their purchasing decisions

 - 40% of new Pinterest sign-ups are men

 Pros: Pinterest is a great platform for visually oriented product brands and niche businesses, particularly lifestyle brands.
 Features like Rich Pins allow businesses to add product information and location details on each pin.

 Cons: General product and services businesses will have a difficult time gaining the attention of users.
 The site is known for DIY projects, tutorials, and insights in the fashion, health, beauty, home decor, and food industries.